Linkurious/documentation-resources/Customer Support Procedures/LKE-v3.0-migration.md

 # Known issues

-- After an upgrade from Linkurious Enterprise 2.x, if you installing on Linux or macOS, and are using the embedded Elasticsearch instance, Elasticsearch will not start.
+- After an upgrade from Linkurious Enterprise 2.x, if you are installing on Linux or macOS, and are using the embedded Elasticsearch instance, Elasticsearch will not start.
 The fix is to make the files in `system/elasticsearch/bin/` executable.
 If you are not sure how to do that, please [get in touch](https://doc.linkurio.us/admin-manual/latest/support/).